 Main Wines You Will Find

-A strong flavoured wine which goes well with meat
+A strongly flavored wine that goes well with meat

 Cabernet Sauvignon (Red)